-Along with the user, this created the directory /home/ftp.
-This is what we want, but there are some changes that we will have to make to get it ready for anonymous ftp.
+Along with the user, this created the directory /home/ftp (though you can use other locations as well, of course).
+There are some changes that we will have to make to get it ready for anonymous ftp.
 Again these changes are explained in the ftpd(8) man page.

 You do not need to make a /home/ftp/usr or /home/ftp/bin directory.

 Note that all these directories should be owned by ''root''.
 Here is a listing of what the directories should look like after their creation.